dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

 `executables`
 : Optional.
 Used to put a package's executables on your PATH.

+`publish_to`
+: Optional.
+Specify where to publish a package.
+The default is `pub.dartlang.org`.
+Specify `none` to prevent a package from being published.

 `transformers`
 : Optional.
 Used to configure dart2js or other transformers.
 For more information, see